ANONUM228/GPTVULNSINT/README.md

 * *ATTENTION!
 This framework is created exclusively for educational purposes and ethical security testing*

-*The author is not responsible for all your actions The URL scanning, parse email module is an active tool that can only be used with the explicit permission of the owner*
+*The author is not responsible for all your actions The URL scanning, parse email, parsing headers module is an active tool that can only be used with the explicit permission of the owner*